toptal/picasso/docs/decisions/11-autosave.md

 ## Alternatives

 - Fully implement `RichTextEditor` auto-save feature on the product side without touching `picasso-forms`.
-  - While keeping the form state, we thought that it would be easier to implement this feature inside Picasso.
-- Implement auto-save feature just for `RichTextEditor` field inside `picasso-forms`.
+- Implement the auto-save feature just for the `RichTextEditor` field inside `picasso-forms`.
-  - Instead of implementing the feature just for `RichTextEditor`, we decided to cover all types of inputfields so the feature would become more useful for all product teams.